blackandwhitetux/JamesUPS/README.md

 ## todo (basics):

-* work out how to measure the battery voltage on A0
-- nominal 6.4v, min 2v, max (3.65*2) 7.3v
+* work out how to measure the battery voltage on A0 nominal 6.4v, min 2v, max (3.65*2) 7.3v
-- through a 10k/100k resistive divider so should be 0.2v - 0.73v if analog in reads 0-1024 for 0-1v, or values x5 if it is 0-1024 for 0-5v
+	through a 10k/100k resistive divider so should be 0.2v - 0.73v if analog in reads 0-1024 for 0-1v, or values x5 if it is 0-1024 for 0-5v

-* work out how to measure the input voltage on A1
+* work out how to measure the input voltage on A1 as above, hopefuly vrange is from 0-5v as input voltage is 12v
-- as above

-* work out how to measure the output current on A2
-- confirm gain function on INA180A2IDBVR and check high-power resistor used gives sane values
+* work out how to measure the output current on A2 confirm gain function on INA180A2IDBVR and check high-power resistor used gives sane values

-* work out how to measure the battery current on A3 and whether it is functional during charge or discharge
+* work out how to measure the battery current on A3 and whether it is functional during charge or discharge as above
-- as above

 * decide how to pwm the battery connection so as not to take all the current from the source

 ## todo (more advanced)